LorePlant/Landscape_OleaEuropea/README.md

 # Mantel test
 The Mantel test allows to conduct a linear regression analysis between the genetic distance and environmental distance.
 The significance of this regression suggests a Isolation by Environment IBE effect, where individual in ecologically similar locations they are more genetically similar compare to individuals in ecologically diverse locations.

-As first step I'm going to estimate the genetic distance as pairwise FST among the 27 populations using the R package Hierfstat.
+As first step I'm going to estimate the genetic distance as pairwise FST (WC 1984) among the 27 populations using the R package Hierfstat.
 ```
 library("hierfstat")
 pops<-read.table("27_Pops.txt", header=T) #one column table wih pop info for each individual